-One thing that was missing in Beaver Builder until very recently, was global templates.
+One thing that was, at first, missing in Beaver Builder, was global templates.
 In Headway these are known as mirrored blocks and wrappers.
 Thankfully, row and module templates were recently been added to Beaver Builder.
 Bravo!

 Beaver Builder = Less.
 Headway = More.